besartelezi/kahoot-but-better/README.md

 Helper functions should also be made in separate JS files, that will be imported to the necessary component and called there.

+## Challenge Numero Uno: Writing HTML
+If you'd ever tell me that I would ever have trouble with making HTML appear on my screen, I would call you a fool and a mad-man.
+But alas, you may not have been as foolish or mad as one may have thought.

+Because that is the very first goal I have set for me and the very first hurdle I encountered.
+But after a lot of experimenting and some asking around, I was finally able to show a lil' Hello World!

 ---

 ## TO-D(Okily-Dokily Neighbourino) List